 Rivera has exhibited nationally in a variety of traditional and nontraditional venues including the Spring/Break Art Show in Los Angeles, California, Ruffin Gallery at the University of Virginia in Charlottesville, Virginia, Utah Museum of Contemporary Art in Salt Lake City, Utah, and Granary Arts in Ephraim, Utah.
 Her work is part of private and public collections such as the Center for Creative Photography, Utah Museum of Fine Arts, and the state of Utah Alice Merrill Horne Art Collection.

 Ogden Contemporary Arts - 455 25th Street, Ogden

-The Bonneville Space - 221 Historic 25th Street, Ogden
+The Bonneville Space - 221 25th Street, Ogden

-The Local Artisan Collective - Welcome to our In-store and Online Art Stroll on Friday, January 7th, 2022!
+Art Stroll is on Friday, December 1st, 2023!
 The store will be open late for the Art Stroll from 6:00 pm to 9:00 pm; with the store being open until 10 pm for shopping.